The Role of a Mentor

 - To oversee all aspects of the application process, making sure that the application is complete and questions thoughtfully answered.

-- The grant selection is based upon the girl’s answers as well as the mentor’s answers, so please make sure that both sections contain complete information and that the grant is received in the Ann Bancroft Foundation (ABF) office on the date it is due as posted in the grant guidelines via postal service (postmark date accepted), email, fax, or online application website.
+- The grant selection is based upon the girl’s answers as well as the mentor’s answers, so please make sure that both sections contain complete information and that the grant application is submitted online before the deadline.

-- To submit a post-activity follow-up and to ensure that your mentee also completes her post-activity follow-up within six weeks of the completion of her activity.
+- To complete a post-activity follow-up survey and to ensure that your mentee also completes her post-activity follow-up survey.